Getting started with Slopes on iPhone

 - Importing your past recordings if you were using another app prior to Slopes.

 If you don't have anything to import, the onboarding screen will disappear when you record your first day with Slopes.

-If you've got an Apple Watch and want to use it with Slopes, we'd suggest also checking out our Apple Watch help section for tips on how to get set up with the Watch app.
+If you've got an Apple Watch and want to use it with Slopes, we'd suggest also checking out Getting started with Slopes on Apple Watch to get set up with the Watch app.

 Starting a Recording

 When you're ready to record your first day, just head over to the Record tab and tap on your sport to start recording - it's as easy as that!

 Besides skiing and snowboarding, Slopes supports a bunch of other winter sports such as mono-skiing, snowbiking, splitboarding and more.
 If you hike or skin uphill, you can also set your activity type to backcountry which will add the uphill segments to Apple Health, including speed and elevation gain.

 If you don't see your sport initially, tap on More Activities to find it.
 Then after you pick it once, like Apple's native Workout app, it'll move that sport to the top.

 As long as you have cell reception at some point during recording, Slopes will automatically detect what resort you're at.
 If you're offline when you start recording, it'll auto-retry again throughout the day in case you get reception later, for example when you take a lunch break.

 If you don't get cell reception all day, if it's a resort that you've been to before then Slopes can still pick up the resort using the local cached data from the last time you recorded there.

 Otherwise, when you're back online later, Slopes will auto-tag the resort when your activity hits our server and gets saved to your Slopes account.